Everything Your Business Needs, All Under One Roof

 What does it cost?

 Initially, the rent may look prohibitively high for a serviced office.
-But remember, most of your other costs will be absorbed into this figure, so you need to do your sums first to see if you might not actually be financially better off.
-Take a look at how much you would pay for rent, cleaning, maintenance, security, heating, air conditioning and insurance.
-These things can all add up rather quickly and are usually included inyour rent at a serviced office (without the hassle of having to sort themall out yourself too).
+But remember, most of your other costs will be absorbed into this figure, so you need to do your sums first to see if you might not be financially better off.
+Take a look at how much you would pay for rent, cleaning, maintenance, security, heating, air conditioning, and insurance.
+These things can all add up rather quickly and are usually included in your rent at a serviced office (without the hassle of having to sort the mall out yourself too).
 So the only things you have to pay for are often telephone and internet usage although these are sometimes included and occasionally for hiring meeting rooms.

 In the short term

 As well as flexibility in terms of size, a serviced office can offer flexibility in terms of location.
-Perhaps your company is running a number of national projects and you need to house your teams in a variety of different places.
-This is an ideal solution, giving you ready-to-use premises, services and facilities without the investment of time or cash usually associated with such ventures.
+Perhaps your company is running several national projects and you need to house your teams in a variety of different places.
+This is an ideal solution, giving you ready-to-use premises, services, and facilities without the investment of time or cash usually associated with such ventures.